Saturday, October 2, 2021

 Brick Church

 The brick church had been owned by several different denominations but was now owned by the town and used for weddings and town hall meetings.
-We walked inside the Brick Church the Post Office and the Tavern.
-Our guide passed out several booklets on Historic Mooresville's Bicentennial Est 1818 but ran out.
-It was a nice day for the tour a little cool but warmed up quickly.
+We walked inside the Brick Church, the Post Office, and the Tavern.
+Our guide distributed several booklets on Historic Mooresville's Bicentennial, Est. 1818, but ran out.
+It was a lovely day for the tour.
+It was a little cool but warmed up quickly.
 I left before it ended because I couldn't hold it in any longer.
 I stopped at Cracker Barrel in Madison to use the restroom.

 My next stop was the Botanical Gardens.
-I first went to the Butterfly house and saw one butterfly, a few turtles, and several children.
-I was so thirsty that I bought an orange crush drink and finished it off before I left the gardens.
+I first visited the Butterfly House and saw one butterfly, a few turtles, and several children.
+I was so thirsty that I bought an Orange Crush drink and finished it before I left the gardens.

 Walked through the Children's Garden to the newly built Birdwatching building.
 Meet a man there who was building a new home and was getting ideas for his lawn. (shrubs, flowers, and such).
-Had a nice relaxing visit to the Huntsville Botanical Gardens?
+Had a pleasant, relaxing visit to the Huntsville Botanical Gardens?

 Field of Wildflowers